SokolskyNikita/owid-simple-charts/SIMPLE-CHARTS-GUIDE.md

 Think "Plotly for OWID charts" or "Chart.js but with OWID's power."

-## Why OWID's grapher rocks (and why we're not rebuilding it)
+## Why OWID's grapher rocks

 OWID didn't just build another charting library.
-They solved real problems that most visualization tools ignore:
+They solved real problems:

 - **Responsive by default** - Works perfectly on mobile and desktop
 - **Handles missing data gracefully** - No broken charts from incomplete datasets